Skip to main content

 Warnings/Precautions

-Hypersensitivity Reactions
+Hypersensitivity

 Infections

-Mirikizumab may increase the risk of infection.
+May increase risk of infection.

 Tuberculosis

-Do not administer mirikizumab to patients with active TB infection.
-Initiate treatment of latent TB prior to administering mirikizumab.
-Consider anti-TB therapy prior to initiation of mirikizumab in patients with a past history of latent or active TB in whom an adequate course of treatment cannot be confirmed.
-Monitor patients for signs and symptoms of active TB during and after mirikizumab treatment.
+Do not administer to patients with active TB infection.
+Initiate treatment of latent TB prior to administration.
+Consider anti-TB therapy prior to initiation in patients with past history of latent or active TB in whom an adequate course of treatment cannot be confirmed.

 Evaluate liver enzymes and bilirubin at baseline and for at least 24 weeks of treatment.
 Monitor thereafter according to routine patient management.

 Consider other treatment options in patients with evidence of liver cirrhosis.
-Prompt investigation of the cause of liver enzyme elevation is recommended to identify potential cases of drug-induced liver injury.
+Prompt investigation of the cause of liver elevation is recommended to identify potential cases of drug-induced liver injury.
 Interrupt treatment if drug-induced liver injury is suspected, until this diagnosis is excluded.
 Instruct patients to seek immediate medical attention if they experience symptoms suggestive of hepatic dysfunction.

 Immunizations

-Avoid use of live vaccines in patients treated with mirikizumab.
-Medications that interact with the immune system may increase the risk of infection following administration of live vaccines.
-Prior to initiating therapy with mirikizumab, complete all age-appropriate vaccinations according to current immunization guidelines.
-No data are available on the response to live or non-live vaccines in patients treated with mirikizumab.
+Prior to initiating therapy, complete all age-appropriate vaccinations according to current immunization guidelines.
+No data available on response to live or non-live vaccines in patients treated with mirikizumab-mrkz.

 Specific Populations